fspinna/chessplainer/README.md

 # chessplainer

 A Python package for explaining chess positions and moves using SHAP.
-It provides utilities for analyzing games, visualizing positions, and generating insights for players and developers.

 ![](assets/example.png)